fgoujeon/maki/doc/extra/filter.md

 Implementing this state machine presents two difficulties:

 * How do we factorize the many transitions to `powering_off`?
-* How do we express the event "any button press (except off)" without enumerating all the events type that are not `power_button_press`?
+* How do we express the event "any button press (except off)" without enumerating all the event types that are not `power_button_press`?

 The answer to both questions is: use filters.
 Respectively a source state filter and an event filter: